stashed/stash/docs/guides/backup.md

 **Create Restic:**

-Now, we will create `Restic` crd to take backup `/source/data` directory of `stash-demo` deployment.
+Now, we are going to create a `Restic` crd to back up `/source/data` directory of `stash-demo` deployment.
 This will create a repository in the directory of NFS server specified by `local.nfs.path` field and start taking periodic backup of `/source/data` directory.

 Below, the YAML for Restic crd we are going to create,